 What Is the Loan Limit for a VA Loan?

-There is not a specific loan limit that you can borrow on a VA purchase loan, but prior to 2020, there were limits to how much of a loan the VA will insure.
-Traditionally, the amount the VA would guarantee was compliant with the limits set by the Federal Housing Finance Agency—known as the conforming loan limit.
+There is not a specific loan limit that you can borrow on a VA purchase loan.
+Prior to 2020, there were limits on how much of a given loan the VA would insure.
+Traditionally, the amount the VA would guarantee was compliant with the limits set by the Federal Housing Finance Agency, which was known as the conforming loan limit.

-However, as of 2020, there are no longer VA home loan limits (unless you have more than one active VA loan), making the dream of homeownership open to more veterans and service members than ever before—as long as they meet the loan qualification requirements.
-Our free VA loan calculator can help you understand what you can afford and what your mortgage payment will be – it even includes the new VA Funding Fees that went into effect on April 7th, 2023.
+However, as of 2020, there are no longer VA home loan limits (unless you have more than one active VA loan), making the dream of homeownership open to more veterans and service members than ever before—as long as they meet the VA loan requirements.
+Our free VA loan calculator can help you understand what you can afford and what your mortgage payment will be – it even includes the new VA funding fees that went into effect on April 7th, 2023.

 Do You Pay Closing Costs on a VA Loan?

 You may have to pay some closing costs.
-While you do not pay a down payment or monthly mortgage insurance with VA home you may be responsible for other closing costs, including:
+While you do not pay a down payment or monthly mortgage insurance with a VA home loan, you may be responsible for other closing costs, including

-Typically, closing costs are negotiated between the buyer and seller.
+Typically, closing costs can be negotiated between the buyer and seller.

 Other Types of VA Loans